Luftwaffe: World War II

-total: 15,082 officers and 98,568 enlisted men

 According to official statistics, total Luftwaffe casualties, including ground personnel, amounted to 138,596 killed and 156,132 missing through 31 January 1945.

 Omissions and failures

-Lack of aerial defense
+Lack of aerial defence

 The failure of the Luftwaffe in the Defence of the Reich campaign was a result of a number of factors.
-The Luftwaffe lacked an effective air defense system early in the war.
-Adolf Hitler's foreign policy had pushed Germany into war before these defenses could be fully developed.
-The Luftwaffe was forced to improvise and construct its defenses during the war.
+The Luftwaffe lacked an effective air defence system early in the war.
+Hitler's foreign policy had pushed Germany into war before these defences could be fully developed.
+The Luftwaffe was forced to improvise and construct its defences during the war.